Forecasting Electricity Prices for Optimal Usage of Renewables in Norway

 Machine Learning models:

-Before we started modeling, we pre-processed and analyzed the data. i.e imputed missing data and performed EDA.
-We tested two types of models: regression models (Ridge and Lasso) and SARIMAX.
-In both types we split the data into training and test data as it is common practice in machine learning models.
-The models are trained on the training data and then tested/evaluated with the test dataset.
+We tested two main types of models: regression models (Ridge and Lasso) and SARIMAX.
+For both types, the dataset was divided into training and test sets, following standard machine learning practices.
+Each model was trained using the training data and then evaluated on the test data to measure its performance.

 Regression models: